rkapl123/DBAddin/docs/DBFuncs.md

 Cells in other worksheets are also filled, these are also taking the reference relative to the current selection.
 If the worksheet doesn't exist it is created.

 There are no checks (except for Excels sheet boundaries) as whether any cells are overwritten !

+If the setting `ConfigSelect` is found in the settings, then the given template (e.g. `SELECT (SELECT Count(*) FROM !Table!)
+RecordCount, TOP 10 * FROM !Table!` to display the count of records at the beginning of the query while fetching only 10 rows...) is used instead of the standard config (currently `SELECT TOP 10000 * FROM <Table>`) when inserting cell configurations.
+The respective Table is being replaced into `!Table!`.

 #### Refreshing the config tree